Vaccinated travelers are now allowed to visit Thailand freely, without the need to quarantine.

 This is a compulsory requirement for every foreign national entering Thailand, as announced by the Office of Insurance Commission (OIC) in Thailand.
 There are currently no exemptions.

-The policy covers both medical expenses and costs associated with death of COVID-19, and other illness and accidents.
-It's essentially medical insurance, but with a focus on COVID-19.
+The policy must cover both medical expenses and costs associated with death of COVID-19.

 How Long will this Requirement Last?

-It will most likely be removed once the “pandemic” is declared officially over by the World Health Organization.
+It will most likely be removed once the “pandemic” is declared a non-threat to the general population by the World Health Organization and hospitalization numbers fall to a safe level.

 Why Does Thailand Require This Cover?